You don't need HTML

 </body>

 Now, we need to fill the page.
-CSS offers a property called content to write in an element.
-As the body node is added to the DOM implicitly, we can style it even if it doesn’t appear in the source code.
+CSS offers a property called content to write inside an element.
+Since the body node is added to the DOM implicitly, we can style it even if it doesn't appear in the source code.

-To use the content property, we will need to use ::before or ::after.
-They create a pseudo-element which is the first child of the element matched.
-We can’t write text in the element itself, but only in its pseudo-elements.
+To use the content property, we need ::before or ::after.
+They create a pseudo-element that becomes the first child of the matched element.
+We can't write text in the element itself, only in its pseudo-elements.

 body::before {